lakhan25/Train-Details-App/README.md

-# stackrail
+# Train Details
-This is an android app based on railway in which all the update regarding their train display on notification tab of the app.
+This is an android app which tells all the details and update of user's train.